 Back in October, I attended the Gilmore Girls Fan Festival in Unionville, Ontario.
 If you read this blog regularly, you may have picked up on my obsession with Gilmore Girls.
 I’ve seen every episode countless times and I still can’t watch the last 10 minutes of the revival without crying through it.

-The pilot episode of the show was filmed in Unionville, Ontario and when it was announced as the location for Gilmore Girls Fan Fest, I bought a ticket as soon as they went on sale
+The pilot episode of the show was filmed in Unionville, Ontario and when it was announced as the location for Gilmore Girls Fan Fest, I bought a ticket as soon as they went on sale.

 Gilmore Girls Fan Festival was by far the most fun and unapologetically nerdiest event I’ve ever attended.
 Below are some highlights:

-Gilmore Girls Fan Festival Unionville: The good
+- Gilmore Girls Fan Festival Unionville: The Bad

-Stars Hollow came to life
+Stars Hollow came to life in Unionville

 The event was kicked off with a speech from the town crier, who bore a remarkable resemblance to Taylor Doose, the Town Selectman and nemesis to…everyone.